Renault’s ambitions in Mexico

 Of course it is not said, but personally I bet because one of them is the Kwid, which fits perfectly well in a market with economic deprivations.
 Kwid, in fact, will have the e-Tech version launched in Mexico next June.

 What would the other product be?
 Perhaps the future model manufactured in Aguascalientes.
 Without mentioning that he was referring to that model that will be made here, Cambolive made clear the importance of the C segment for the brand.
 Among the current Renault there are two that fit there: Arkana and Austral.
 But it is difficult for us to have products equal to those of Europe here.
-The future Brazilian SUV, for example, is smaller than the Austral, but since Mexico and Brazil obey different strategies within the brand (of all brands, in fact), perhaps a vehicle made in Mexican territory could have as its objective be sold in the United States, either as Renault or as Nissan.
+The future Brazilian SUV, for example, is smaller than the Austral, but since Mexico and Brazil obey different strategies within the brand (of all brands, in fact), perhaps a vehicle made in Mexican territory might have as its objective be sold in the United States, either as Renault or as Nissan.

 Another important point that was discussed was the subject of the electrification of the brand’s products.
 As the speed of adoption of electric vehicles is much higher in Europe than in our region, the massive sale of vehicles that move exclusively with electric power should not happen for now, although there will be Kwid, Kangoo and Master, for example.
 The door through which Renault has not yet entered at this time is that of hybrids, but it is a real alternative for the near future of the French brand in the country.